 These quick-access jack bolts are only available on the rear wheels, however.
 Getting to the springs on front wheels entails opening the hood.
 But, thankfully, that usually isn't necessary.
 As we learned, adjusting the wedge in one wheel can affect the weight distribution on all of them.
 As it turns out, most of the time pit crews need to adjust only one wheel.

 If the driver makes another pit stop because the car's too tight, the tire changer must subtract wedge.
 Instead of the left side, he might go to the opening on the right side of the rear window with his ratchet.
 He screws down half a round, putting slightly more pressure on the right-rear spring -- but this time he subtracts wedge and loosens the car for left turns.

-So now that that you've gotten down and dirty to learn the nuts and bolts of NASCAR wedge adjustment, learn more about NASCAR and other related subjects from the links on the next page.
+So now that that you've gotten down and dirty to learn the nuts and bolts of NASCAR wedge adjustment, learn more about NASCAR and other related subjects from the links below.

 - Bloomfield, Louis A. How Things Work: The Physics of Everyday Life.
 2nd Ed.John Wiley & Sons, Inc, New York: 2001.

 - Burt, William.
 "Stock Car Race Fan's Reference Guide."
 MotorBooks/MBI Publishing Company, 1999.
 (Nov.
 5, 2008) http://books.google.com/books?id=pWHAA4dDf34C